bparanj/crystal/computer/electronics/design/static-electric-effect.md

-**static electric effect** can be explained at five different levels of complexity:

 ### 1. **Child:**
      Imagine you rub a balloon on your hair, and then your hair starts to stand up and stick to the balloon.
 That’s because the balloon gets a special kind of energy called static electricity.
 It makes things stick together, like magic!